PressClub South Africa · Article.

 BMW at the 89th Geneva International Motor Show 2019.

-The new BMW 7 Series makes its public show debut - BMW continues its model offensive in the electrified vehicle segment: world premiere for the new BMW X3 xDrive30e, the new BMW 330e, the new BMW X5 xDrive45e and plug-in hybrid members of the new BMW 7 Series range - BMW Energy Services vision for free electricity to run electric cars - BMW Individual M850i Night Sky adds another glittering highlight to the show line-up.
+The new BMW 7 Series makes its public show debut - BMW continues its model offensive in the electrified vehicle segment: world premiere for the new BMW 330e, new BMW X5 xDrive45e and plug-in hybrid members of the new BMW 7 Series range - BMW Energy Services pilots offers for free, green electricity to run electric cars - BMW Individual M850i Night Sky adds another glittering highlight to the show line-up.

 send an e-mail